 Sticking with discussions about mbed at the show, I also chatted with Laurent Hanus about the new STMicroelectronics Nucleo platform and the collaboration with mbed - find out more at ST Nucleo F103RB

-During the show more mbed news emerged as CSR announced that they were '.. supporting the ARM mbed embedded development platform to bring wireless interface to projects for the developing internet of things (IoT)'.
+During the show more mbed news emerged as The specified item was not found. announced that they were '.. supporting the ARM mbed embedded development platform to bring wireless interface to projects for the developing internet of things (IoT)'.
 Check out the story at Electronics Weekly News Embedded World: CSR and ARM gear up for IoT

 Silicon Labs and IoT

 It was great to meet Tyson Tuttle, CEO of Silicon Labs, and ask him about his view of IoT and what he felt was just round the corner with some crystal ball gazing.

 Atmel with SAMA5D3 MPU and SAM D MCU families

 Read more about the Atmel products that were launched at the show here - Atmel Introduces Three New Product Families, Expanding Its Low-power SAM D Cortex M0+-Based MCU Portfolio

 For some more detail take a look at the Atmel blog about about taking A closer look at Atmel’s new SAMA5D3 Xplained board

 I talked with Stephen Carr about the importance of the announcement at the show that Future Electronics were the first distributor to become an ARM Accreditation Corporate Partner - read more details here - Future Electronics the First Distributor to Become an ARM Accreditation Corporate Partner

 Infineon Technologies announced a collaboration with ARM at the show with the availability of Keil MDK tools for ARM Cortex-M0 based Infineon XMC1000 familiy of MCUs.
 I chatted with Maurizio Skerlj about this and the success of the XMC product lines.